-• FQDN or IP Address: Enter the FQDN or IP address of the SIP Entity.
+• FQDN or IP Address: Enter the FQDN or IP address of the SIP Entity that is used for SIP signaling.

 • Type: Select Session Manager for Session Manager, CM for

 Communication Manager and Other for Avaya SBCE.

 • Adaptation: This field is only present if Type is not set to Session Manager.